OFFIS-mosaik/mosaik/docs/scheduler.rst

 Cyclic data-flows
 =================

-Cyclic data-flows are necessary to model situations in which a control mechanism *(C)* controls another entity *(E)* based on its state, e.g. by sending commands or a schedule.
+Sometimes the simulated system requires cyclic data-flows between components, e.g. a control mechanism *(C)* that controls another entity *(E)* based on its state, e.g. by sending commands or a schedule.

 It is not possible to perform both data-flows (the state from *E* to *C* and the commands/schedule from *C* to *E*) at the same time because they depend on